AndrewH1188/war-heroes-remembered-ms2/README.md

 * [ASPSnippets](https://www.aspsnippets.com/Articles/Google-Maps-API-V3-Add-multiple-markers-with-InfoWindow-to-Google-Map.aspx) - Code for the map and markers as well as help from Sheryl and Michael from the Code Institute Tutor Support.
 * [Ahmad Awais](https://codepen.io/ahmadawais/pen/NQdWQx?editors=1010) I used this to look and see how they managed to lay out the markers with the location names.
 I used their style for the var locations and did the same for mine.
 When the Marker is clicked the Hero location and name will show.
 * [Stack Overflow - jQuery](https://stackoverflow.com/questions/39128483/show-more-show-less-with-jquery) Was used to show more/show less button change state answered by [Alex Char](https://stackoverflow.com/users/3420271/alex-char).
 This has been referenced in the heroes js file also.
+* [Stack Overflow](https://stackoverflow.com/questions/5601647/html5-email-input-pattern-attribute) Was used to enable the email pattern on the contact form.
+This stops a user inputting something that doesnt follow the email address format and was answered by [Manifest Man](https://stackoverflow.com/users/5667103/manifest-man)
 * [demo2s](https://www.demo2s.com/javascript/jquery-toggle-show-hide-method.html) Was used for the show/hide toggle for the heroes to make them appear and disappear.
 This has been referenced in the heroes js file also.
 * [Code Institute](https://codeinstitute.net/) Code from Rosie's Resume and slightly amended for the emailjs.
 This has been referenced in the sendEmail js file also.